VISIT LUCERNE IN THE WINTER MONTHS – WHAT TO DO & TRAVEL TIPA

 After several visits in the summer, I visited in winter and squeezed in many winter attractions in Lucerne.
 There is just so much to do and see that I did not want to miss out on any of the fun things in the winter.

-So, while I have a post about the best things to do in Lucerne in the summer (and fall and spring), this is your Lucerne winter travel guide – which includes general Lucerne travel tips (e.g. where to stay and how to get around) as well as the best activities in Lucerne in the winter.
+While I have a post about the best things to do in Lucerne in the summer (and fall and spring), this is your Lucerne winter travel guide – which includes general Lucerne travel tips (e.g., where to stay and how to get around) as well as the best activities in Lucerne in the winter.

 Let´s start with some tips for your Lucerne winter trip.

-Driving around is also a good option because there are some scenic streets, but parking in the town center will make your travel costs explode (if you stay in the center of town, free parking is available outside the city center).
+Driving is also a good option because there are some scenic streets.
+However, parking in the town center will make your travel costs explode.
+If you stay in the center of town, free parking is available outside the city center.